 1 cup (100g) lightly roasted macadamia nuts, chopped

-3 1/2 cups (250g) Warrigal Greens (or spinach if Warrigal Greens aren't available), blanched and chopped
+3 1/2 cups (250g) Warrigal Greens (or spinach or baby spinach if Warrigal Greens aren't available), blanched and chopped

 1 tablespoon Lemon Myrtle